binkley/homebrewery-files/scribes-supplies.md

 The kit contains an ornate quill that never dulls and is attuned to the supplies.
 The magical properties of the inks and papers function only when you write with this quill or another quill from this kit.

+#### Combining Supplies

+You can use more than one type of supply (ink, quill, or paper) for a document, but you can't combine two supplies of the same type on the same page.
+For example, you might switch quills mid-document, or change inks when starting a new page, but you can't layer two magical inks on the same sheet.

+If a page is written with more than one magical supply of the same type, the DM decides which effect prevails, or whether the magic fails entirely.

+Casting _Detect Magic_ or similar effects on writings made with these supplies reveals a general sense of effects on each page from inks, quills or paper used.

 #### Rarity and Contents

 Different rarities of _Scribe&rsquo;s Supplies_ contain an increasing number of magical supplies: inks, quills, or paper.
 Roll on the _Supply_ table for which supply items are in this item.